rudyP123/CS3704-DocDoctors/README.md

 ## Project Deliverables

-- **Milestones:** Includes all project milestones leading up to 4.2.
+- **Milestones:** Includes all project milestones in their respective folders leading up to 4.2.

 ## Usage

 Refer to `doc_generator.py` for script execution.
-An OpenAI API key will need to be provided in a separate config file for the script to run, we didn't include ours for security reasons.
+An OpenAI API key will need to be provided in a separate config file for the script to run.